 To specify a multicast router port, the valid interface can be a physical port or a port-channel.
-The specified multicast router port must be member port of the configured VLAN.
 A multicast router port can be either dynamic learned or statically configured.
 With the dynamic learning, the IGMP snooping entity will learn IGMP, PIM, or DVMRP packet to identify a multicast router port.

-This example shows how to dd an IGMP snooping static multicast router port for VLAN 1.
+This example shows how to add an IGMP snooping static multicast router port for VLAN 1.

 '''

 Switch#configure terminal

-Switch(config)# vlan 1
+Switch(config) # vlan 1

-Switch(config-vlan)# ip igmp snooping mrouter interface eth1/0/4
+Switch(config-vlan) # ip igmp snooping mrouter interface eth1/0/4

-Switch(config-vlan)#
+Switch(config-vlan) #

 '''

-29-6 ip igmp snooping querier
+31-6 ip igmp snooping querier